danswart/ryb-book/_book/100-preface.md

 </div>

 Breathing life into that rule of thumb was a significant challenge.
-It required determination and boldness to translate it into 'the way we do business here'.
+It required determination, courage and boldness to translate it into 'the way we do business here'.

 Some owners do this almost by 'instinct.'
 They seem to have a natural knack for it and develop rules of thumb for themselves that really set them apart.
 The rest of us (hopefully!) learn by trial and error.

 This book is here to help you create rules of thumb that are specific to you; that can take you and your company to the next level.

-Companies with inadequate or incompatable rules of thumb are those most likely to struggle or fail.
+Companies with inadequate or incompatible rules of thumb are those most likely to struggle or fail.
 This observation was a strong motivation for me to create this book.

 Good rules of thumb are like ingredients in a recipe.
 It's up to you as the 'chef' to combine them in appropriate and creative ways.
 A great chef knows the characteristics of each ingredient and how the ingredients interact with each other under varying conditions.
 Expert chefs don't need recipes.
 They find joy in experimenting with ingredients and combinations.
 The marketplace often rewards creative courage like that.

+## One Particular Way

 Although I discuss several approaches, the book is really about one particular way to maximize your opportunities in business.
-A combination of ideas that you can incorporate immeddiately into rules of thumb to make your business unique.
+It is a combination of ideas that you can incorporate immediately into rules of thumb to make your business unique.

-Being VERY special is one of the best ways for any company to succeed.  <span style="color: green; font-size: 18px;"><b>However, most owners do not realize just how special you have to be to beat the competition.<b></span>
+Being VERY special is one of the best ways for any company to succeed.  <span style="color: green; font-size: 18px;"><b>However, most owners do not realize just how special they have to be to beat the competition.<b></span>

-<span style="color: royalblue; font-size: 18px;"><b><i>And, that's where the opportunities lie!<b><i></span>
+<span style="color: royalblue; font-size: 18px;"><b><i>And, that is where the real opportunities for you exist!<b><i></span>

 Hopefully, the book makes learning as quick and painless as possible.
-I'm confident it will help you avoid some mistakes and teach you useful concepts, tools, and techniques to attack many types of problems.
+I'm confident it will help you avoid some mistakes and provide you useful concepts, tools, and techniques to attack many types of problems.

-It should help both the new business owner and the seasoned owner beat their competition.
-You will learn why some companies enjoy almost unbelievable success while others just exist (its not just luck).
+It will enable both the new business owner and the seasoned owner surpass their competition.
+You will learn why some companies enjoy almost unbelievable success while others just tread water (its not just luck).

 My aim is to explain in plain language, and with examples, the actions the marketplace rewards and those it punishes.
 Learn why it works the way it does and how to make it work for you.
 I want you to beat the poor survival rates companies face and leap ahead of your competitors.

+## Hopes and Aims

 I had four main goals when writing this book:

 1. Create awareness of the interactions between your motivations, marketplace needs, and the rules of thumb you currently use.
 The aim is to improve them or replace them with better ones.
 Removing contradictory rules of thumb should be a prime objective for all owners

-1. Create awareness of how conventional rules of thumb about marketing, operating, and managing your company will <span style="color: red; font-weight: 900;">NOT</span> raise you above your competition.
-In fact, they are holding you back.
+1. Create awareness of how conventional rules of thumb about marketing, operating, and managing your company will <span style="color: red; font-weight: 900;">NOT</span> raise you above your competition and create ever greater successes.
+In fact, those old rules may be holding you back.

     Part I is also intended to awaken your mind to the practical need to get moving **NOW** to gain a new and better position in the marketplace.